 Whilst Bradpole, Bothenhampton, Walditch and Symondsbury contain functioning village centres, only a fraction of the post war development can be seen to be an expansion of the historic villages.
 Most are clearly an accommodation of the expansion of the town of Bridport into the extremities of those surrounding parishes.
-Larger examples are residential developments in the areas of Jessopp Avenue (Bradpole parish), Lower Walditch Lane and Crock Lane (Bothenhampton & Walditch parish), Bridport Hospital (Allington parish), and West Cliff (Symondsbury parish).
+Larger examples are residential developments in the areas of Jessopp Avenue (Bradpole parish), Lower Walditch Lane, land east of Sea Road South and the Valley Road/Wanderwell estate (Bothenhampton & Walditch parish), Hospital Lane/Cherry Tree (Allington parish), and West Cliff (Symondsbury parish).